15th Annual Teacher Institute

 July & August 2024 | Free

 Join Library of Virginia staff members and guest speakers in this year’s two-day teacher institute.
 The 15th annual Brown Teacher Institute will focus on research and projects that explore Virginia’s Indigenous history in support of the Library’s current exhibition, Indigenous Perspectives (Through Aug.
 17, 2024).
 Indigenous Perspectives highlights the commonwealth’s Indigenous history and how the tribes remain a vital part of Virginia.
 The Institute will offer tools, resources and content to aid educators in teaching this history in the classroom.
-Teachers will explore how to use primary sources to enhance student learning and discover new digital resources..
+Teachers will explore how to use primary sources to enhance student learning and discover new digital resources.

-This year’s institute is in-person.
+This year’s institutes are in-person.

-The Library will host 15th annual Brown Teacher Institute (summer 2024) in four of the eight superintendent’s regions, and will give preference to attendees from regions onefoursix and eight.
+The Library will host 15th annual Brown Teacher Institute (summer 2024) in four of the eight superintendent’s regions, and will give preference to attendees from regions one, four, six and eight.

 Salem (Region 6), July 22–23, 2024

-Clarksville (Region 8), July 25–26, 2024
+Brambleton (Region 4), July 25–26, 2024

-Dumfries (Region 4), July 29–30, 2024
+Clarksville (Region 8), July 29–30, 2024

 Richmond (Region 1), August 1–2, 2024